wagtail/rfcs/text/029-immutable-revision-events.md

 Based on [these notes](https://hackmd.io/s/ByDdmUZWm) from discussions held at Wagtail Space US 2018.

 Let's make Wagtail a first class system for reviewing and approving content.
-This is a large problems space, but we believe we have identified one architectural improvement that will enable future solutions in this problem space.
+This is a large problem space, but we believe we have identified one architectural improvement that will enable future solutions in this problem space.

 In short, we propose that we create a new RevisionEvents model that records immutable events that occur to a specific page Revision, such as being submitted for moderation, published, unpublished, etc. Further, we propose that this model be accompanied by an API to allow Wagtail developers to add their own events to facilitate their own custom workflows.